 Model 7 demonstrates a moderated-mediation path:

-There are 74 models identified on the list (as of 2013), ranging from relatively simple to extremely complex.
+As of 2013, the list includes 74 models, ranging from relatively simple to extremely complex.
 You must match the model number to the type of regression you intend to examine – then enter the relevant variables as inputs.
 The interface of the macro is intuitive, even for beginners.
 Below is a screenshot of the PROCESS macro in SPSS: